dukemarty/jsonpluscomments.net/docs/bluepaper-comment-handling.md

-# 📘 JsonPlusComments.Net Blue Paper
+# 🧾 JsonPlusComments.Net Bluepaper

 ## Principles and Practices for Comment Preservation in Structured Data

----

 ### 1. Introduction